cddevs/ATR-Coverage-Calculator/README.md

 ### 3.0.1
 ###### September 14 2021
-1. Resolved a bug in which displayed calculations were not being removed when the reset button was clicked.
+1. Resolved a bug in which displayed calculations were not being removed when the resete button was clicked.

 ### 3.0.0
 ###### September 10 2021